-X-linked adrenoleukodystrophy (X-ALD) is the most frequent inherited disorder of the central nervous system white matter with a minimum incidence of 1 in 17.000 newborns.
-It is a progressive, systemic metabolic disease that affects myelin, spinal cord, peripheral nerves, adrenal cortex and testis.
+X-linked adrenoleukodystrophy (ALD) is the most frequent inherited disorder of the central nervous system white matter with a minimum incidence of 1 in 17.000 newborns.
+It is a progressive, systemic metabolic disease that affects brain, spinal cord, peripheral nerves, adrenal cortex and testis.
 The disease is caused by mutations in the ABCD1 gene.
-For a comprehensive summary, please visit the Facts on X-ALD page.
+For a comprehensive summary, please visit the Facts on ALD page.

-The X-ALD database was initiated July 1999 by Hugo W. Moser, M.D. and Stephan Kemp, Ph.D.
+The ALD database was initiated in July 1999 by Hugo W. Moser, M.D. and Stephan Kemp, Ph.D.

 The primary aims of the database are:

-NEWS: ALD Connect launches its Patient Portal so the X-ALD community can take an active role in developing greater understanding and new therapies in the fight against X-ALD.
-You can now participate in a research study to create a global database of X-ALD patients, their symptoms, and their priorities.
+NEWS: In June 2015 ALD Connect launched its Patient Portal where the ALD community can take an active role in developing greater understanding and new therapies in the fight against ALD.
+You can now participate in a research study to create a global database of ALD patients, their symptoms, and their priorities.
 Please visit the ALD Connect Patient Portal page for more information.

-We thank the Netherlands X-ALD Patient Organization for financial support.
+We thank the Netherlands ALD Patient Organization for financial support.